Pressure

 NEVER.
 NEVER EVER.
 But if you

-can’t wait until steam is completely let out, then:
+cannot wait until steam is completely let out, then:

 1) Switch off heat